tundish/blathnaid/blathnaid/book/end.rst

 [NARRATOR]_

-    * The door ajar,
+    * The door ajar
     * In chalk and char
-    * She lines the roads for journey far.
+    * She lines those roads that journey far.

 2
 -

 [NARRATOR]_

-    * With loving tears,
+    * With loving tears
     * And shadow smears
     * A paste she shapes of nightly fears.